The UK’s animal welfare and food production standards are among the highest in the world. (1)

-During 2020 the Government is looking to forge new trade deals with the USA and other countries.
+The Government is looking to forge new trade deals with the USA, Australia and other countries.

-There is huge pressure from the Trump administration and powerful US lobby groups for the UK to drop our high animal welfare and food production standards in order to forge trade deals post-Brexit.
+There is huge pressure from powerful US lobby groups for the UK to drop our high animal welfare and food production standards in order to forge trade deals post-Brexit.
 (2) (3) (4)